bookschool/org/div/notes/Life Science/15 Populations and Communities/15 Populations and Communities.md

 1. Raquel planted a garden in a sunny area near her home.
 First, she loosened the soil, so the plant roots could easily grow.
 If days passed with no precipitation, she watered the plants.
-That was all she had to do—the rest of what the plants needed came from the atmosphere!
+That was all she had to doâ€”the rest of what the plants needed came from the atmosphere!
 How do soil, precipitation, and the atmosphere help a plant grow?